damianhakert/damianhakert.github.io/source/_posts/2015-12-22-gitlab-8-3-released.markdown

 In GitLab 8.3 we are making a major behind the scenes change in how GitLab works: all HTTP requests are now proxied through gitlab-workhorse.
-We have moved most if not all GitLab-specific configuration from the NGINX configuration files into gitlab-workhose.
+We have moved most if not all GitLab-specific configuration from the NGINX configuration files into gitlab-workhorse.

-This change will make it easier for GitLab developers to add features and improve GitLab using gitlab-workhorse because they no longer have to work in three places: the Rails application, gitlab-workhorse and NGINX.
+This change will make it easier for GitLab developers to add features and improve GitLab using gitlab-workhorse because they no longer have to work in three places: the Rails application, gitlab-workhorse, and NGINX.
 This change is also making it simpler to deploy GitLab from source, and simpler to use GitLab with Apache or HAproxy when so desired, because the contact surface between GitLab and its reverse